-- 4.67 Does EFRAG TEG consider that all interest rate movements for the net pension obligation should be recognised in profit or loss?
-Please explain why or why not. - 4.68 The value of the guarantee is recomputed at each reporting period based on the accumulated employer and employee contributions that have been made.
-The remeasurement of the guarantee represents the remeasurement of past contributions that were made and also an implicit time value component. - 4.69 The graph below shows the actual net interest expense (i.e. the net of interest income from the pension assets and interest expense from the pension obligation) that has been recognised in profit or loss each year for both the Fulfilment Value approach and under IAS 19:
+4.73 The graph below shows the actual net interest expense (i.e. the net of interest income from the pension assets and interest expense from the pension obligation) that has been recognised in profit or loss each year for both the Fulfilment Value approach and under IAS 19:

-4.70 Up to Year Nine, the plan assets and the pension obligation (excluding the guarantee) are the same amount.
+- 4.74 Up to Year Nine, the plan assets and the pension obligation (excluding the guarantee) are the same amount in the example.
 The discount rate used to unwind interest for both the plan assets and the pension obligation (excluding the guarantee) is also the same.
 Therefore, the net interest expense is zero.
 However, as from Year Nine, the plan assets are lower than the guaranteed benefits.
-Therefore, the interest income is also lower than the interest expense.

-4.71 Furthermore, the graph below shows the actual comprehensive expense of the pension plan for the Fulfilment Value approach compared to IAS 19:
+Therefore, the interest income is also lower than the interest expense. - 4.75 Furthermore, the graph below shows the actual comprehensive expense of the pension plan for the Fulfilment Value approach compared to IAS 19:

-4.72 In the graph above, under the Fulfilment Value approach, the total comprehensive income (in this case total comprehensive expense) increases over time.
-This is mainly because it reflects the employer's contributions which also increase over time.
+4.76 In the graph above, under the Fulfilment Value approach, the total comprehensive expense increases over time.
+This is mainly because it reflects the employer's contributions being the proxy for employee service, which also increase over time.